Millenia Tower & Centennial Tower

 The terraced pool garden surrounded by the lush green is lit up with dramatic lighting highlighting the textures and layering of the stone walls and timber decks.

 The walkways are well lit with concealed indirect lighting while the resting areas remain relatively dark for the comfort of the guest.

 For this 2 storey with basement residence, the lighting creates soft and warm ambiance for comfort.
-The waffle ceiling panel in golden metallic finish in the basement carpark is a design feature which has the unique 2-side cove lighting and mini downlights integrated.
+The waffle ceiling panel in the gold metallic finish in the basement carpark is a design feature which has the unique 2-side cove lighting and mini downlights integrated.

 The soffit of the architectural roofs is softly highlighted to create floating effect.
-The interior and exterior space blend by controlling the volume of light in each space by using a smart control system for the entire house.
+The interior and exterior space blend as we control the volume of light in each space by using a smart control system for the entire house.

 One Central Park

 For this luxury condominium with a large garden, the Nipek's scope included the landscape and common areas including the garden lounge and sky gardens.
 The high volume of the Garden Lounge was enhanced by the uplighters installed in the ground and underwater to light up the stone walls.
 Specially designed architectural lighting fixtures including the pendant light in the lounge and the bollard light in the landscape reinforced the character of the architecture.

 Mandarin Oriental Singapore

 Nipek had worked on the renovation / lighting enhancement of Mandarin Oriental Singapore.
 Lighting for the central atrium and landscape were improved by focusing on creating vertical illumination on the various feature walls for an enhanced sense of brightness and dramatic effects.